Jean-Charles Larsonneur

 Jean-Charles Larsonneur (born 24 January 1984) is a French politician representing La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since 18 June 2017, representing the department of Finistère.
+(LREM) who has been serving as a member of the French National Assembly between 2017 and 2024, representing the department of Finistère.

 Early life and education

 In 2006, Larsonneur graduated in European Affairs at Sciences Po Lille and in Philosophy, Politics and Economics (PPE) at the University of Kent in Canterbury.
 He then studied at the College of Europe in Bruges, where he graduated in 2007 with a Master's degree in European Economics and Law.
 In 2011, he also obtained a Master's degree in Public Affairs at the University of Paris 1 Pantheon-Sorbonne.

 Early career

 From 2008 to 2009, Larsonneur taught European History and Political Philosophy at the University of Greenland in Nuuk, as part of the International Volunteer in Administration (VIA) program at the French Embassy in Denmark.

 After passing an entry examination, Larsonneur joined the Ministry of Europe and Foreign Affairs as a career diplomat in 2011.
 He served as a political adviser in charge of commercial diplomacy in the Directorate on European Affairs, relations with Brazil and South America, and NATO partnerships from 2011 to 2013.